PACTT Goals

 PACTT strives to maintain affiliation standards aligned with best practices for providing programs and strategies for system-involved youth.

-To minimize disruptions in schooling, PACTT has worked to improve the timeliness of transferring youth education records between affiliates and school districts.
+To minimize disruptions in schooling, PACTT has worked to improve the transition of youth between facilities, school districts and post-secondary educational programs.

-Through partnership with the Office of Vocational Rehabilitation, PACTT has enhanced the accessibility of Pre-employment and Transition Services to disabled youth served by its affiliates.
+Through a partnership with the Office of Vocational Rehabilitation, PACTT has enhanced the accessibility of Pre-employment and Transition Services and individualized services for disabled youth served by its affiliates.